National Interest Exception to US Travel Ban (Updated July 6, 2021)

-A national interest exception application is a request for exemption from the US travel ban, which, if granted, authorizes travel to the United States.
+A national interest exception application is a request for exemption from the US travel ban, which, if granted, authorizes travel to the United States for a 12-month period, valid for multiple entries as of June 29.

 On January 25, 2021, President Biden reimposed the Trump travel ban on Europe, including the United Kingdom, and added South Africa to the list, joining Brazil, China, and Iran.
 The ban is indefinite, meaning it will apply until further notice, likely throughout 2021.